marmelab/ng-admin/doc/API-mapping.md

 });
 ```

+**Tip**: If you added the `X-Total-Count` header to your API but the pagination controls don't appear, maybe it's a [cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) problem.
+The admin application is probably hosted on another domain than the API, so you must explicitly allow the access to the header from the admin app domain.
+To do so, add a `Access-Control-Expose-Headers: x-total-count` header to the API response.

 ## Sort Columns and Sort Order

 To sort each list view, ng-admin uses `_sortField` & `_sortDir` query parameters.